AlexBormotov/AlexBormotov/README.md

 <h1 align="center">Hi there 👋</h1>

 My name is Alexander Bormotov 🙋
 Experienced IT professional with over 3 years of expertise in Data Analysis and Engineering.
 Passionate about process improvement through automation, testing, and implementation.
 A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.
+Actively looking for a job with a move to a European country.

 <a href="www.linkedin.com/in/aleksandr-bormotov-6858634a/" rel="nofollow noreferrer">
     <img src="/linkedin-logo-mini.png" alt="linkedin">